Learning in Secondary

 Care & Community

 A community’s strength is completely dependent on maintaining healthy relationships and providing guidance and support where reconciliation and repair are needed.
-The Relationships Team supports this within the NBCS community, overseeing the pastoral care and wellbeing of students.
+The 'Student Growth Team supports this within the NBCS community, overseeing the pastoral care and wellbeing of students.
 Services to students include, counselling, mediation and conflict resolution, and training in relational resilience.

 Zero tolerance on bullying

-Any matters relating to Bullying and Harassment are also handled by the Relationships Team.
+Any matters relating to Bullying and Harassment are also handled by the 'Student Growth Team.
 The team shows procedural fairness when handling complaints and investigations and will partner with families to bring about appropriate resolutions.
 Our policies and procedures are built on the belief that every area of conflict is an opportunity for both home and school to strengthen relationships and teach important life skills to young people.

 The Student team structure reinforces the foundation of pastoral care and relational approach.
 Each student is placed in a gender-based group within the Stage structure.
 A Student Team consists of 15 students from the two grades of the Stage.
 The Student Team Leader, who is the lead-teacher of the team, has the primary function of caring for the educational and pastoral needs of the students.